Create, Store, and Open MATLAB Figures

 Under Test File Options, select Generate report after execution.
 The section expands, displaying the same report options you can set using the dialog box.

-To see the figures regardless of how the tests performed, set
+To see the figures regardless of how the tests performed, set Results for to

 Select the MATLAB figures check box.